Symplectic excision: Hamiltonian excision is local

+\begin{corollary} Let $Z$ be a non-empty closed subset of a manifold $N$.
+Suppose that there exists a vector field on~$N$ whose time-$1$ flow excises $Z$ from $N$.
+Then for any neighbourhood $U$ of $Z$ in $N$ there exists a vector field on $N$ that is supported in $U$ and whose time-$1$ flow excises $Z$ from $N$.
+Indeed, multiply the vector field by a smooth function $\chi \colon N \to [0, 1]$ that is equal to $1$ on $Z$ and is supported in $U$, and apply \cref{lem:cutoff-smooth}. \ynote{\\ We use \cref{cor:cutoff-smooth} in the proof of \cref{cor:hamiltonian-excision-new}.} \end{corollary}

-A function on a topological space \emph{vanishes at infinity} if all of the positive epigraphs of its absolute value are compact.
-This is equivalent to being proper away from the zero locus, as a map to $\R \setminus \{ 0 \}$.
-Any smooth manifold admits a positive smooth function vanishing at infinity, for instance, as the reciprocal of a positive exhaustion function.
+A continuous real-valued function $f$ on a topological space \emph{vanishes at infinity} if for every $\eps > 0$ the superlevel set $\Set{\abs{f} \geq \eps}$ is compact.
+For example, the zero function vanishes at infinity, and the reciprocal of any positive exhaustion function vanishes at infinity.